google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request.md

 filter out, i.e. if a merchant defined `supportedTypes` as `['credit', 'debit']`, Chrome would strip out any 'prepaid' cards the user has.

-This does mean that `supportedTypes` **does not guarentee** that the final card you receive will be a supported type.
+This means that `supportedTypes` **does not guarentee** that the final card you receive will be a supported type.
 The user can enter details for a new card, which could be an unsupported type, and the Payment Request API will allow this.
 The `supportedTypes` option is **just** for filtering out existing cards.
-Merchants will still need to check the card type on their backend.
+Merchants still need to check the card type on their backend.

 Chrome version 61 added support for the `supportedTypes` option.
 In older versions of Chrome you would receive the following console warning: